rackspace-cookbooks/contributing/CONTRIBUTING.md

 ```

 ### test-kitchen structure
-* Tests should be called and have any needed attributes set in a .kitchen.yml file with seperate suites as appropiate.
+* Tests should be called and have any needed attributes set in a .kitchen.yml file with separate suites as appropriate.
 We will append our own .kitchen.local.yml via branch `testing` that provides kitchen-openstack support for our testing against openstack.

 ## Strainer
 * standard Gemfile is [here](https://github.com/rackspace-cookbooks/contributing/blob/master/Gemfile)